 |Payday loan||Borrow against your next paycheck||None (not worth it)||Extremely high fees (often equivalent to 400% APR)|

-The first major alternative to a personal loan is a credit card.
-With a personal loan, you receive a lump sum of money and pay it back over time.
-But a credit card allows you to borrow up to a certain amount of money any time you want.
-But unless you have a very high income and spotless credit, personal loans will usually offer the potential to borrow more.
+To summarize, the first major alternative to a personal loan is a credit card.
+A credit card allows you to borrow up to a certain amount of money anytime you want.
+Some credit cards even have a 0% APR introductory period.

 Another borrowing option is a home equity loan.
-As the name suggests, it allows you to borrow against the “equity” of your home, which is the market value minus the balance on the mortgage.
-Depending on your house’s value and how much you’ve paid off, you could borrow much bigger amounts than with a personal loan.
-But be careful, because if you default the lender could foreclose on your house.
+These loans let you borrow against the “equity” of your home, which is the market value minus the balance on the mortgage.
 There are also home equity lines of credit, which let you borrow up to a certain amount whenever you want to for a given time period.